jdrichardsappacad/react-2021/week-14/practices/07-react-create-react-app-walkthrough-short-practice/README.md

 Replace `<project-folder-name>` with the name of the project folder you want to create with the template.

-## What you've learned
+## What you have learned

+**Congratulations!** In this practice you have learned:

-Congratulations!
-You have successfully bootstrapped a React app with the `create-react-app` CLI tool and removed some extra files to make the template easier to use.
+- Bootstrapping a React app with the `create-react-app` CLI tool
+- Removing extra files to make the template easier to use

 [robots.txt]: https://en.wikipedia.org/wiki/Robots_exclusion_standard
 [app academy's create react app template]: https://www.npmjs.com/package/@appacademy/cra-template-react-v17